'Jayme is the hero' sheriff says of Wisconsin girl who escaped captor

 By Gabriella Borter and Joseph Ax

-(Reuters) - A 13-year-old girl's escape from a rural home, where she was held captive for three months by a 21-year-old Wisconsin man charged with murdering her parents, helped break the case and she should be treated as a hero, the local sheriff said on Friday.
+(Reuters) - A 13-year-old girl's escape from a rural home where she was held captive for three months by a Wisconsin man charged with murdering her parents helped break the case and she should be treated as a hero, the local sheriff said on Friday.

+Jayme Closs is with her aunt after her rescue on Thursday and has been reunited with the rest of her family and her dog, Barron County Sheriff Chris Fitzgerald told reporters.

-Thousands of volunteers and hundreds of law enforcement officers had searched around the clock around the small town of Barron after Jayme Closs' parents were found shot dead in their home, the front door open and the girl gone.
+Thousands of volunteers and hundreds of law enforcement officers had searched the small town of Barron after Closs' parents were found shot dead in their home in October, their front door blown open with a shotgun, their daughter gone.

+Closs was targeted by suspected kidnapper Jake Patterson, 21, who carefully planned her parents' murder, even shaving his head to avoid leaving forensic evidence at the crime scene, Fitzgerald told reporters.

+"Jayme was the target," said Fitzgerald.
+"The suspect had specific intentions to kidnap Jayme and went to great lengths to prepare to take her."

 "Jayme is the hero in this case.
-She's the one who helped us break this case," Fitzgerald told reporters on Friday.
+She's the one who helped us break this case," Fitzgerald told reporters.

-Both the woman and the neighbour recognised the teen immediately on Thursday due to the enormous public campaign following her disappearance, Fitzgerald said.
+Closs spoke to investigators on Friday after spending a night in the hospital for evaluation.
+Authorities did not offer any details about the conditions of her captivity or how she had managed to escape.

-Less than 15 minutes later, Jake Patterson, 21, was in custody after police pulled over his vehicle, based on Closs' description.
+Less than 15 minutes after Closs' rescue, Patterson was taken into custody after police pulled him over, based on Closs' description of his vehicle.

 "The suspect was out looking for her when law enforcement made contact with him," Fitzgerald told a news conference, adding police were not seeking any other suspects in the case at this time.